 SOAR for STEM

 SOAR for STEM is an inquiry-based program that blends STEM curriculum frameworks with our region’s aerospace legacy.
-Through hands-on learning, focused investigations, and guided exploration, students utilize critical thinking and observation skills in a unique, three-part educational experience.
-Since its inception, SOAR has served over 35,000 students from twelve communities in Connecticut and Western Massachusetts.
+Through hands-on learning, focused investigations, and guided exploration, students utilize critical thinking and observation skills in a unique, educational experience.
+Since its inception, SOAR has served over 45,000 students from thirteen communities in Connecticut and Western Massachusetts.
 Feedback from students and educators highlights the SOAR program’s ability to bring STEM and history curriculum to life in meaningful ways.

 “This was by far the most informative, educational, and fun museum visit we have ever experienced!”
 Fourth grade teacher, Westfield, MA